Last Updated On November 16th, 2018

 IOTA performance from exchange listing to 2018 courtesy of CoinMarketCap

-IOTA is backed by a highly experienced team of developers, mathematicians, and entrepreneurs, and has currently announced a partnership with Microsoft.
-Other tech juggernauts such as Accenture, Bosch, and Fujitsu have also entered into cooperation agreements with IOTA, which has caused the value of the currency to skyrocket in recent months,
+IOTA is backed by a highly experienced team of developers, mathematicians, and entrepreneurs, and has currently announced a new partnership with Microsoft.
+Other tech juggernauts such as Accenture, Bosch, and Fujitsu have also entered into cooperation agreements with IOTA, which has caused the value of the crypto to skyrocket in recent months,

 Market Cap: $5.95 billion

 The Bitcoin blockchain makes it possible for anybody to view the details of all transactions, transaction sizes, senders, and receivers.
 A good example of this is the Wikileaks donation wallet.
-Monero, however, is a cryptocurrency that is focused on making it impossible to determine where transactions come from, where they go, and how large they are.
+Monero, however, is a cryptocurrency that is focused on making it impossible to determine where transactions come from, where they go, and how big they are.

 The Monero solution is described as a “secure, private, untraceable currency”, and uses an interesting technology called ring signatures to achieve this.
-This practice essentially mixes the transaction sets of one user with those of another in order to obfuscate the true owner of each transaction.
+This practice essentially mixes the transaction sets of a user with those of another in order to obfuscate the true owner of each transaction.
 Balances are hidden via random, one-time stealth addresses that make it hypothetically impossible to associate a wallet with an individual.

 It’s no surprise that this highly anonymous cryptocurrency has become extremely popular with cybercriminals and those seeking to evade the eye of the law.
-Users of darknet markets commonly use Monero to purchase contraband goods, a factor that has contributed significantly to the steady climb in value of the currency.
+Users of darknet markets commonly use Monero to purchase contraband goods, a factor that has contributed significantly to the steady climb in the value of the currency.

 Monero performance over 2017 courtesy of CoinMarketCap